1973 Talladega 500

-The 1973 Talladega 500 was a NASCAR Winston Cup Series race that was held on August 12, 1973, at Alabama International Motor Speedway in Talladega, Alabama (AIMS).
+The 1973 Talladega 500 was a NASCAR Winston Cup Series race that was held on August 12, 1973, at Alabama International Motor Speedway (AIMS) in Talladega, Alabama.

 The race, won by Dick Brooks, was his only NASCAR career win.
 It was also the last win recorded for Plymouth as a NASCAR manufacturer.
-A Plymouth car winning the 1973 Talledega 500 was considered an upset.
+A Plymouth car winning the 1973 Talladega 500 was considered an upset.

 The race set AIMS racetrack records (at the time of the race) for number of drivers leading in a race (15), number of lead changes in a race (64), and number of caution laps in a race (52).
 It also was the first race at the track in which a driver was fatally injured (Larry Smith).